i Overview of the structure of the law

 Placement (i.e., offering in the primary market) of securities issued by foreign issuers requires registration of a prospectus by the Bank of Russia.
 In most cases, the prospectus must be co-signed by a local broker that also assumes liability for the contents of the prospectus.
-By contrast, admission of foreign securities for trading in the secondary market may be effected without the registration of a Russian prospectus if the securities are listed on an eligible foreign exchange and are given a dual listing by a Russian exchange.
+In contrast, admission of foreign securities for trading in the secondary market may be effected without the registration of a Russian prospectus if the securities are listed on an eligible foreign exchange (FX) and are given a dual listing by a Russian exchange.
 Any other offering of or trading in foreign securities requires specific permission from the Bank of Russia, which should generally be granted if certain criteria are met.
-The Securities Market Act allows admission to exchange trading of unsponsored foreign securities without the issuer's consent, provided that the securities are admitted to on-exchange trading outside the exchange's principal listing but that the securities have been included in the primary listing of an eligible foreign stock exchange (this latter requirement may be disapplied for debt securities) and that the securities are not restricted from public offering in Russia under their governing law.
+The Securities Market Act allows admission to exchange trading of unsponsored foreign securities without the issuer's consent, provided that the securities are admitted to on-exchange trading outside the exchange's principal listing, but that the securities have been included in the primary listing of an eligible foreign stock exchange (this latter requirement may be disapplied for debt securities) and that the securities are not restricted from public offering in Russia under their governing law.
 To date, however, the number of foreign securities distributed or admitted to trading in Russia (including in the form of Russian depository receipts) remains insignificant.

-The measures designed to lower the entry barriers for foreign securities into the domestic market were mirrored by the changes to liberalise the outbound flow of securities trading flows.
+The measures designed to lower the entry barriers for foreign securities into the domestic market were mirrored by changes to liberalise the outbound flow of securities trading flows.
 Most importantly, recognition of the status of foreign nominee holders of securities (even if by way of a phase-in approach sequentially encompassing government and corporate debt securities and equities) and the creation of a central depository are designed to streamline the infrastructure for a seamless cross-border flow of interests in securities and facilitate offshore trading in Russian securities.

 iii Respective roles of local agencies and central banks